GarySimons/Gary_Simons/README.md

 **This holds all the links to the sections of the site:** Logo (home button), home, about, projects and contact.
 This allows the user to navigate quickly to the relevant section.
 The **navigation bar** is always visible when you are on the site, allowing for easy navigation to any part, no matter where you first land.
 The **home button and logo** will take you right back to the **home page** where you can get your bearings and start your journey.

 ### Home
 This is the first page a user comes to and it has to make a big impact.
 It has the job of informing the user as to what sort of site this is and to entice them to move further and engage with it.
 It opens with **strong simple white typography** on a plain grey background.
 Having a big name announces very quickly who the website is about.
-The tag line underneath then gives more context and explains what they do. **A beautiful illustration of a bird holding a card with </> on it symbolizes delevering code.** A tasteful **about me** link invites them to enter the website and takes the user straight to the **about page** where they can learn more.
+The tag line underneath then gives more context and explains what they do. **A beautiful illustration of a bird holding a card with </> on it symbolizes delivering code.** A tasteful **about me** link invites them to enter the website and takes the user straight to the **about page** where they can learn more.

 ### About
 The about page shows some of the **key information about me.** There is a brief introduction to me and the things I stand for.
 Below that are two panels.
 One showing **my skills** with an easy to understand progress bar showing my proficiency level in a graphic way.
 The other shows my **relevant education and qualifications.** Below them is a panel containing links to my **LinkedIn, GitHub, Twitter, Facebook, Instagram** and a **downloadable pdf of my CV**.

 ### Projects
-The projects page highlighs some of the **work I have been doing.** Each project is in a coloured panel with the website showing in a graphic line drawing of a laptop.
+The projects page highlights some of the **work I have been doing.** Each project is in a coloured panel with the website showing in a graphic line drawing of a laptop.
 A **view button** under each title opens a **large modal** with larger images of a laptop, tablet and phone.
 There is a short description of the website, a list of programs and languages used and a link to the **live website.** This gives the user an insight into the thinking behind the website and the way it was built.
 They can see how it displays on different devices, and then link to the website to see for themselves.
 I used the two websites that I have built as **Milestone Projects** and made two **fake website homepages** to show how it would work with more.

 ### Contact
-The contact page simply holds a **form for for users to fill in and contact me.** I kept the wording on the page very **inviting and conversational** to help the user feel more at ease and give a **friendly vibe.** At the bottom of this page is the **footer**, which again holds links to my **LinkedIn, GitHub, Twitter, Facebook, Instagram** and a **downloadable pdf of my CV.** It has a copyright sign off and a link to the **'hidden' admin page.**
+The contact page simply holds a **form for users to fill in and contact me.** I kept the wording on the page very **inviting and conversational** to help the user feel more at ease and give a **friendly vibe.** At the bottom of this page is the **footer**, which again holds links to my **LinkedIn, GitHub, Twitter, Facebook, Instagram** and a **downloadable pdf of my CV.** It has a copyright sign off and a link to the **'hidden' admin page.**

 ### Admin
 The admin page is the **interface with the MongoDB database.** It shows a panel showing the **stored data.** Beside each of the listings are two buttons, **edit** and **delete.** Below is a **add new skill** button.